 The Warmer Upper

 The beauty of the warmer upper is they are able to be totally sincere and welcome people to your booth in a way that is pleasant for all.
 Their funny and quirky personality quickly cuts through the awkwardness and makes people feel at ease while at your booth.
 Warmer Uppers may still occasionally tackle prospects in the aisle, but the prospects just don’t mind!
+Warmer Uppers are great enchanters.
+Given the opportunity, they will embelish your brand and enrich the minds of your prospects.

 The Detailed One

 This person is the master of your products and services.
 They have a wealth of knowledge and can provide all the information your guest needs and then some.
 Beware: Detailed Ones can sometimes forget a cardinal booth rule: Nobody cares about your stuff – talk to them about how your stuff helps the prospect!
+Use the benefit of a detailed person to track your customer journey.

 The Passionate One